As an Amazon Affiliate, we earn from qualifying purchases.

-So, were you able to get that annoying Fire TV Cube black screen to go away like me?
+So, were you able to get that annoying Fire TV Cube black screen to go away?

 Which method did you try?
 While the easy methods have worked for some for both Amazon Fire Stick and Cube, it seems that the most likely scenario for many has something to do with a faulty HDMI cable or connection.

 Replacing my old cable with a new HDMI cable worked for me.
-I hope it doesn’t resurface for a long time.
+I hope this issue doesn’t resurface again.